openrails/openrails/Source/Documentation/Manual/physics.rst

 - ``Engine(DynamicBrakeHasAutoBailOff`` -- Set to 1 if brake cylinders are
   emptied while dynamic brake is active
-- ``Engine(ORTSDynamicBrakesHasPartialBailOff`` -- Only used if the parameter
+- ``Engine(ORTSDynamicBrakesHasPartialBailOff`` -- If this parameter is set to 1,
-  above is set to 1.
-When ORTSDynamicBrakesHasPartialBailOff is set to 0 (default), air brakes will be fully released when dynamic brake is providing at least the 85% of the total train brake demand.
-When set to 1, only part of the air from the brake cylinder is released, so the total air+dynamic brake force equals the total brake demand.
+  air brakes are released while dynamic brakes satisfy the train brake demand.
+  If dynamic braking is not sufficient, air brakes will be partially applied so the combination air+dynamic provides the required brake demand.

 Native Open Rails Braking Parameters